 Such restructuring activities include extended payment term arrangements, payment holidays and payment forgiveness.
-Restructuring policies and practices are based on indicators or criterias which, in the judgment of management, indicate that payment will most likely continue.
+Restructuring policies and practices are based on indicators or criteria which, in the judgment of management, indicate that payment will most likely continue.
 These policies are kept under continuous review.

-There were no restructured loans and advances to customers as at September 30, 2020 (2019 - Nil).
+There were twenty-six (26) restructured loans and advances to customers as at September 30, 2021 (2020 - Nil).
 The Bank has never restructured any of its investment securities.